 January is National Radon Action Month

-Radon is a serious public health issue in Minnesota, where two in five homes tested have radon levels that are a major health risk.
+Radon is a public health concern in Minnesota, where two in five homes have radon levels that can cause health impacts.
 Radon is a colorless, odorless radioactive gas that can seep up from the soil surrounding homes.
 The gas can come through pores, cracks and floor-wall joints in your home.
 Winter home heating systems tend to draw in radon gas from the soil, increasing radon levels inside the home during this time of year.

-When inhaled, radon gives off radioactive particles that can damage the cells that line the lung.
-Over time, if allowed to accumulate, these radioactive particles can increase the risk of lung cancer.
+When inhaled, radon can damage the cells in people's lungs.
+Over time this damage can increase the risk of lung cancer.

 The only way to know if you have radon is to test your home.
-Saint Paul-Ramsey County Public Health’s Environmental Health Division offers a $2 radon test kit so you can protect your family from this harmful gas.
-Call the Environmental Health office at 651-266-1199 for more information.
+Environmental Health offers $2 radon test kits so you can protect your family from this harmful gas.
+Residents can purchase one $2 kit per address.
+The Environmental Protection Agency recommends you test your home every two years as radon levels can fluctuate.
+Call the Environmental Health office at 651-266-1199, or email [email protected]s for more information.